VolkRiot/Kiddo/README.md

   - Misha 👮🏻

 ### The Inspiration:
   Kiddo was inspired by the realization that like many things nowadays, there needs to be an easier and more accessible way to manage everything you need to remember as a parent.
-Because we care, our childrens' schedules, shopping-needs, locations and important to-do's, need to be at our fingertips in a way they haven't been before.
+Because we care, our children's schedules, shopping-needs, locations and important to-do's, need to be at our fingertips in a way they haven't been before.
 Kiddo is here to solve that problem.

 ### The Tech:
   * Node.js